RichardLundquist/letterShuffler/README.md

 # letterShuffler
-A text animation script written in vanilla Javascript.
-My first complete JS script.
-If you happen to try it out, please give some feedback!

-How to use it?
+WHAT: Animated letter-shuffler in vanilla JS.

-Add the id "shuffleThis" to whatever html text element that you want animated.
+HOW: Attach the ID "shuffleThis" to whatever text element that you want animated.
+A random letter of the text element at a time will be shuffled through rapidly, creating a glitchy letter effect.

-Cheers,

-Richard